kaoudis/vulnparty-js/doc/vulns.md

 ## The Endpoints

 ### GET /private
+This endpoint relies on a vulnerable version of the `private-ip` JS package.

+#### What is private-ip?
-This endpoint relies on a vulnerable version of the `private-ip` JS package. `private-ip`'s interface is designed to the question of whether an IP address is private or public, but the implementation was flawed.
+`private-ip`'s interface is designed to the question of whether an IP address is private or public, but the implementation was flawed.

 #### Related CVEs
 - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-28360